adithch/manga-eden-node-api-wrapper/README.md

 ]
 ```

-It's clear that JSON serializers/deserializers libraries like GSON or Jackson are not able to parse this response, and the developers need to do that manually.
+It's clear that JSON serializers/deserializers libraries like GSON or Jackson are not able to parse this response, and the developers need to do that manually parsing the JSON array element-by-element, since no keys are provided and multiple types are used.

-In order to reduce the development effort client-side, I wrote this Node.js API wrapper which acts as a middleware between the client application and Manga Eden APIs, parsing the response appropriately and adding some useful features.
+In order to reduce the development effort client-side, I wrote this Node.js wrapper which acts as a middleware between the client application and Manga Eden APIs, parsing the response appropriately and adding some useful features.

 ____